TyrfingMjolnir/FileMakerPoCMFA/README.md

 ```

 # Conclusion
-No single application can truly be MFA; as it's 1FA no matter how one turns the "rubik's cube"; time can add a factor however.
+No single application can truly be MFA; as it's 1FA no matter how one turns the "Rubik's cube"; time can add a factor however.